lw8192/Red-Team-Rising/LinuxPrivEsc.md

 [proof of concept](https://github.com/stong/CVE-2021-3156)

 ## Cronjobs
-look for scripts you can write to running as a cronjob, writeable PATH directories used, wildcard expansion
+look for scripts you can write to running as a cronjob, writeable cron directory/crontab, writeable PATH directories used, wildcard expansion

     cat /etc/crontab
     crontab -l